sri-sensors/prosthnet/README.md

 # About this project

 PROSTHNET is a deep learning architecture for prosthetics.
-AI helps us to understand the nature of information flow between these two physical extremes.
+It is applied to understand and engineer information flow between physical and biological system.

 ## Purpose / Vision